-Type III is used for sporting events, towed sport, or paddling activities.
-Float coat, fishing vests, and vests are some examples of this life jacket.
+Type III is used for towed sports or paddling activities.
+Float coats, fishing life vests, and vests are examples of this life jacket.
 It does not guarantee a face-up position for the unconscious wearer.

-This flotation device is also suitable for sailors where there’s a chance of immediate rescue.
+This flotation device is also suitable for sailors with a chance of immediate rescue.
 It offers freedom of movement and the comfortable for the conscious wearer.
-To keep a face-up position, wearers should tilt their head back.
+To keep a face-up position, wearers should tilt their heads back.
 In this way, they can avoid being face down in the water.

 Buoyancy: 22.5 pounds of buoyancy (adult)

 The inflatable type features higher buoyancy but features one manual inflation mechanism only.
 They are ideal to use near the water shore and supervised activities.

 Buoyancy: 16.5 pounds of buoyancy for the ring buoy and 18 pounds for the boat cushion.